 On the eastern edge of the Central Court of the palace were narrow, long storerooms in front of which were corridors and a gallery along the whole size of the section which were strengthened on columns and square piers.
 The Southeast access to the palace was on the southern area of the storerooms.

 The north side of the Central Court had a portico much like that on the east edge and right away behind it a big hypo style hall with 6 pillars which backed the roof.
 West of the hall, after a stone-paved corridor which connects the Central Court to the North Court, is an unusual, square construction having an oblique placement, while to the west is the Keep, which adopted its title from a square room having solid walls.

 Even more north had been storerooms while the northeast area of the palace was built with additional storerooms.
 Between this pair of complexes of storerooms was an additional entry from the eastern neighborhoods of the city.
-Western side of the storerooms was the north entry from which a stone-paved street went down to the harbor.
+The western side of the storerooms was the north entry from which a stone-paved street went down to the harbor.

 The most significant structures in the palace were in the northeast wing where the Royal Apartments were which includes a flat hall in the heart having 4 openings and a hypo style gallery with 5 columns in front.
 In the south a gallery ended in a compact room of spiritual style, verified by the discovers of remnants of sacrifices, clay rods, tables with hieroglyphic letters as well as seals.

 To the west of the hall, was an anteroom along with a lustral basin.
 In the nearby place the prominent ‘Acrobat’s Sword’ was discovered, gilded with a pommel, probably the most significant discovers from the excavation.